-Mark Sandlin currently serves as the minister at Vandalia Presbyterian Church in Greensboro, NC.
+Mark Sandlin currently serves as the minister at Presbyterian Church of the Covenant in Greensboro, NC.
 He received his M. Div. from Wake Forest University's School of Divinity and has undergraduate degrees in Business Administration and English with a minor in Computer Science.
 He's an ordained minister in the PC(USA) and a self-described progressive.

 Posts By This Author